Asthma and Anaphylaxis

 Asthma is a chronic inflammatory disease of the airways.
 People with asthma experience a narrowing of the airways due to inflammation in the lungs, which blocks the flow of air into and out of the lungs.
 Asthma is most easily recognised by the following symptoms:

-- Wheezing (noise when breathing out).
+- Wheezing when breathing out.

-- Persistent cough, especially at night.
+- Persistent coughing, especially at night.

 - Difficulty breathing and shortness of breath.